 When you're making friends, it's important to know when to end the conversation or say goodbye.
 People are ready to talk about something else, or do something else, when they give clues like these:

 - looking past you or around the room

 - doing something else, like looking in their bookbag

 - changing the subject

 If it helps, practice talking to a "new friend" with your mom, dad, or other trusted adult.
-This way, you'll know what to say next time you meet someone you like.
-If someone doesn't want to be your friend, that's okay but don't give up!
+This way, you'll know what to say the next time you meet someone you like.
+If someone doesn't want to be your friend, that's OK.
+But don't give up!
 There will be other chances to meet new friends.